matatata/opentrack/wine-bridge/README.md

 # Opentrack Wine Bridge

-This is an alternative approach to get Opentrack with Windows-Games running via Wine.
+This is an alternative approach to get native Opentrack working with Windows-Games running via Wine.
 There are [known issues](https://trac.macports.org/ticket/72792) particularly on macOS that made me create all this.
 It consist of a set of custom so-called Wine builtin DLLs, accompanying unix libraries, and tools to facilitate the installation and setup.

 The linux build happens to work fine on Linux as well.
 I successfully tested it with Steam's Proton and a few games.
 I intend to support Linux as well, but for now macOS and CrossOver is my primary focus.